wcheng-t12/vertex-codenection/README.md

 ### How It Works

-The VERTEXLOAD workflow is designed around this pre-commitment decision point:
+The VertexLoad workflow is designed around this pre-commitment decision point:

 **Set Up → Sync & Input → Check Before Adding → Reply → Too Busy Warning → Time for a Break**